 Geoff had already expressed a broad taste in music.
 Alongside his dalliances with 90’s dance, he got through his formative years with the help of The Police, Level 42 and Dire Straits.

-I will tell you that Geoff’s Top Five demonstrates the full high’s and lows of his system.
+All in all, Geoff’s Top Five demonstrates the full highs and lows of his system.
 Simon has done a great job to make it sound so good despite the comparative lack of processing tools to help him.
+Geoff asked me if there was anything he could do to improve the system.
+The answer is always yes.
+In this case, if I were you Geoff, I would save up for a bit 10 or bit One.
+I think this would lead to even greater instrument definition and perhaps slightly more musical bass.

 Huge thanks go to John Kleis and Geoff for allowing us to get in their way for more hours than we intended.
 Well done to everyone involved in the creation and delivery of this most excellent system.